 Choose a place with enough privacy that you can close your eyes and breathe without interruption.
 A folding screen, a lightweight curtain, or even a plant divider can visually separate your nook from the rest of the room.

-The purpose of this space is to help you reconnect with yourself.
-It doesn’t need to be perfect—it only needs to feel like yours.
+You can start with only two or three of these and build over time.ith yourself.
+It doesn’t need to be perfect, it only needs to feel like yours.

 Your Wellness Room Essentials